legion-labs/legion/test/sample-data/README.md

 * A Cube which depends on an exported geometry (from an obj file)

 To update:
-1. clean (delete folders offline/, runtime/, temp/, project.index)
-2. cargo build at root folder
+1. cargo build at root folder
-3. cargo run --bin sample-data-compiler
+2. cargo run --bin sample-data-compiler --clean